Frustration, fear, and fury marked my seven years of teaching at Holland Hall.

 He laughed.
 “Of course you can’t.
 We knew it was impossible.
 Now let’s talk about how to help you.”
 That’s one of the rare moments when anyone understood my perplexing assignment or offered constructive assistance.
 Carlos patiently accepted my many mistakes and generously congratulated my successes.

-Much of that initial juggling year remains a blur to this day.
+Much of that uphill year remains a blur to this day.

 However, I vowed to succeed.